chevah/geck/content/security-humanops.rst

 Phishing is utilized as some form of information gathering (eg. enumerating) taking place.

 If encountering potential SE (social engineering) attacks, please notify the team lead.
+For example, if you encounter a dodgy message or approach, then it's OK to double check said approach.

 Passwords